lyndon025/playtested/src/content/article/2023-11-06-cbt-sign-ups-are-now-live--impressions---zenless-zone-zero-teaser.md

 ---
-title: "CBT sign-ups are now live! | Impressions - Zenless Zone Zero Teaser"
+author: lyndonguitar
+category: Review
-description: "Gget ready to embark on an epic journey into the post-apocalyptic metropolis of New Eridu!
-Zenless Zone Zero's Closed Beta Test (CBT) sign-up is officially live, and this is your chance to dive into the urban fantasy world filled with action and intrigue."
+description: Gget ready to embark on an epic journey into the post-apocalyptic metropolis of New Eridu!
+Zenless Zone Zero's Closed Beta Test (CBT) sign-up is officially live, and this is your chance to dive into the urban fantasy world filled with action and intrigue.
+featured: false
 pubDate: 2023-11-06
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "zenless-zone-zero"]
+tags:
-featured: false
+- taptap
+- zenless-zone-zero
-thumb: ""
+thumb: ''
+title: CBT sign-ups are now live! | Impressions - Zenless Zone Zero Teaser
 ---

 Gget ready to embark on an epic journey into the post-apocalyptic metropolis of New Eridu!
 Zenless Zone Zero's Closed Beta Test (CBT) sign-up is officially live, and this is your chance to dive into the urban fantasy world filled with action and intrigue.